druiloor/x-nice/README.md

-Just edit /usr/bin/startx and add something like this at the top:

-export X_NICE="-10"

-And do (something like) this:

-make
-make install
+make && make install

+And add to the script: /usr/bin/startx

+export X_NICE="-19"